MarkdenToom/NASA-blog/README.md

 ## Contributing

 This is a solo project.
-If you find any issues, please refer to the issues tab. (https( of this repository [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+If you find any issues, please create in issue in the [Issues tab](https://github.com/your/project/issues).

 ## Authors